hypermodeinc/community-mcp/README.md

 # Hypermode Community MCP Servers

 A curated collection of Model Context Protocol (MCP) servers designed for integration with conversational agents.
-This repository provides production-ready MCP servers that extend the capabilities of AI assistants with external service integrations.
+This repository provides MCP servers that extend the capabilities of AI assistants with external service integrations.

 ## Available Servers